kevinramage/mockDesigner/doc/microservice.md

 # Micro Services
 Mock Designer propose an action to simulate a microservice behaviour

-## Get all service
+## Get all action
 Return all data of a business object.
-This action will
-* Compute the key to retrieve data (with storage and keys)
-* Retrieve data
-* Send data

 **Usage:**
 * action: Must equals to getall to use this action
-* storage: A logical name to store the business object data
+* storage: The storage system use for this business object

 **Example:**
 ```yml